benkauffman/node-hue/README.md

 # README #

 run `npm install` to install dependencies
-then `npm run` to start the application
+then `npm start` to start the application

 When you run it, it will try to log into the Hue bridge.
 If the auth fails,